guylapid/greengen/README.md

         # Consume the logs however we want
         print('{}: {}'.format(l['timestamp'], l['message']))
 ```
-Using Greengen, this example can be changed into the following:
+Using Greengen, this example can be simplified into the following:
 ```python
 import time
 import greengen